 Drink Tahoe Tap® has joined the TAP app Network!
 Find bottle filling locations easily.

 Residents/Visitors: Looking for water refill locations?
 The TAP app that allows you to find nearby refill stations, so you never have to buy bottled water again.
 You just open the app and within seconds you’ll find the closest place to refill your water bottle.
 Go to https://findtap.com to download the free mobile app.

 Businesses: Do you want to provide water refills to increase customer traffic?
 All you need to do is provide fresh water refills upon request.
 Signup in the network is free, and your business will be added to locations listed on the app.
 New locations are always being added.
-Click here to download the network registration.
+Click here to register your business.

 Protect The Source

 Used to supply public drinking water, source water is untreated water from streams, rivers, lakes, or underground aquifers.
 Land based activities have the ability to pollute water through runoff, trash, and other discharges Source water protection is the safeguarding of drinking water sources from contaminant that are harmful to human health.
 The water in Lake Tahoe is of excellent quality, and our community treatment plants are designed to remove or inactivate microorganisms, meeting exacting standards .
 However, emerging contaminants and increases in contaminants quantities often increases the threat of waterborne illness and creates requirements for new and expensive treatment upgrades.

 By protecting the source of our drinking water, we reduce the chance of illness and keep water supply treatment costs low.
 The Tahoe Water Suppliers Association (TWSA) is a Lake Tahoe based partnership comprised of California and Nevada municipal water agencies which are dedicated to providing clean and safe drinking water.
 Our water source is Lake Tahoe and is considered some of the finest drinking water in the world.
 Everyone can help protect the quality of our drinking water through simple sanitary practices.